Preparation is key in today’s housing market

 4. Determine your budget

 Mortgage calculators vary.
-Some estimate your monthly payment based on the home price, down payment amount, interest rate, loan term, and other monthly mortgage expenses like homeowner’s insurance and property taxes.
+Some estimate your monthly payment based on the home price, down payment amount, interest rate, loan term, and other monthly mortgage expenses like homeowner’s insurance, property taxes, and homeowners association dues.

-How to prepare if you’re ready to buy a house now
+How to prepare when you’re ready to start house hunting

 1. Research loan programs

-Even though your mortgage lender will discuss different home loan solutions, do your own research before meeting with the bank.
+Even though your lender will discuss different types of mortgages, do your own research before meeting with the loan officer.

-Once you’re ready to buy, the process is going to move fast.
-It can be difficult to digest everything your lender says — and you might not feel like you have time to explore financing options.
+Once you’re ready, the home buying process is going to move fast.
+It can be difficult to digest everything your lender says — and you might not feel like you have enough time to explore all financing options.

 If you settle for the first loan you’re offered, you might miss out on lower rates or a more affordable loan program.

-So take your time and educate yourself on different mortgage products.
+So take your time and educate yourself on different types of loans.
 Think about what you really want in a mortgage.
 Is it: